 Even better, what if you could travel the world without withdrawing a single penny, or carrying your plastic with you?

-Relatively recently, Austin Craig and Beccy Bingham claimed to have done just that, using the increasingly popular Bitcoin currency.
+People like Austin Craig and Beccy Bingham claim to have done just that, using the increasingly popular Bitcoin currency.

 Well, I call bullshit.

 I think using Bitcoin to travel is a terrible idea, especially if you plan to go off the beaten track.
 Here’s why.

 OK, so let me back up a bit.